m33ls/Fostress/README.md

 </a>
 </p>

-A free, open-source social platform that was built with the goal of gaining a deeper understanding of the impact of social media on mental health.
+A free open-source social platform that was built with the goal of gaining a deeper understanding of the impact of social media on mental health.

 This app is based on Python with Django and SQLite.